s311354/Louis/_posts/2021-08-11-Intorduce_CSS_Basics_and_Simple_Python_based_CSSParser.md

 ## Purpose ##
 CSS (Cascading Style Sheets) and HTML (Hypertext Markup Languare) are two of the core technologies for building Web pages.
 CSS (cascading Style Sheets) is the language for describing the presentation of Web pages, including colors, layout, and fonts and the resendering of structured documents (such as HTML and XML).
 And, HTML represents the structure of the page.

-The CSS parser is enable to convert a CSS string to a data struct for HTML so that we could easily find the corresponding styles.
+The CSS parser is enabled to convert a CSS string to a data struct for HTML so that we could easily find the corresponding styles.
 In this post, I would like to go through the basic concepts of CSS/HTML and show the simple python css parser reworked from [Simple CSS Parser][simplecssparser].

 ## Basic Concept of CSS ##
 CSS is not a programming language and also not a markup language either.
 It is just a style sheet language for using to selectively style HTML element.
 For example, this CSS selects paragraph text, setting the color to red: